 - Determine fair testing material to prepare students for the international competition

 - Determine daily schedules, faculty staffing and additional curriculum requirements for the study camp

-The two-week Olympiad study camp is held early in June at the U.S. Air Force Academy in Colorado Springs, CO.
+The two-week Olympiad study camp is held early in June.

 Mentors arrive two days before the camp begins to test experiments, check procedures, write instructions, determine what solutions need to be made and what glassware must be procured.